davepacheco/node-statblast/README.md

 a richer backend in the future.

 You use statblast by creating a Blaster, configured as shown in the synopsis above.
-Currently, only the TCP-based statsd backend is supported.
 The basic method used on the blaster is:

 ```javascript
 blaster.blast(type, basename, metadata, value);